CAIP-104: Namespace Reference Purpose and Guidelines

 What is a Namespace Reference?

-In practical terms, that means each blockchain ecosystem’s namespace is defined by a folder containing a distinct document for each CAIP applied to that namespace.
+In practical terms, that means each bounded ecosystem’s namespace is defined by a folder containing a distinct document for each CAIP applied to that namespace.
+How namespaces get bounded is irreducibly subjective, but overlapping or contentious boundaries are to be avoided where possible, and overlaps or redundancies should be justified in technological and interoperability terms.
 At a high level, the important facts about a namespace, its governance, and its nomenclature can be defined/introduced in a README.md file, and each CAIP can be defined in a caip{X}.md file, where X is the number of the ratified CAIP.

 Like CAIPs, each CAIP-reference and namespace-reference is a design document providing information to the community and/or describing an addressing scheme with the explicit aim of further cross-chain (and more importantly, cross-namespace) engineering.
 The references should provide a concise technical specification of each feature or variant, as well as a rationale requiring little namespace-specific context.
 The namespace reference should include canonical (and ideally long-lived) links to authoritative documents, both when relied upon by the specified behavior AND when namespace-specific context is required to understand the inputs to or assumptions of the behavior.